 Still, most of these nouns are fairly easy to remember and use.

-But not the humble tavola, or table, which for Italian beginners is often a source of complete confusion.
+But not the humble tavola (hear it pronounced here), or table, which for Italian beginners is often a source of complete confusion.

-But the answer is all about context.
-And of course - this is Italy after all - food.
+But the answer is all about context and, of course, food.

-Tavolo is the generic word for that piece of furniture in your dining room (and a small side table is a tavolino.)
+Tavolo is the generic word for that piece of furniture in your dining room.

 But if you're referring to a table that's set for a meal, or a table with food on it, you'd use the word tavola.